A System For Email Productivity

 - File away.
-Examples include tax receipts, examples of great emails, and info needed when you next work on a project.
-It can be helpful to create folders for these, but don’t get crazy with categorization; if you find yourself creating many folders, you need to simplify your work or life.
-And when you actually need to find an email, practice using your email software’s search function rather than looking through folders.
+This category includes tax receipts, examples of great emails, and info needed when you next work on a project.
+It can be helpful to create folders for these, but don’t get carried away with categorization.
+If you find yourself creating many folders, you need to simplify your work or life.
+And when you need to find an email again, practice using your email software’s search function rather than looking through folders.

 - Optional response.
 No need to respond, but would be more courteous if you did.

 - Optional reading.
 Interesting to read, but not required.
 Practice putting as many emails as possible into this category and the previous one.
 This practice is essential to improving email productivity.
 You might want to use email filters (e.g. in gmail) to automatically move newsletters into your “Optional Reading” folder.
 Alternatively, change the email address you use to subscribe to mailing lists… gmail makes it easy with aliases such as email@example.com.

 - Required to respond today.
-Go ahead and respond either in the moment—if important and urgent—or at the end of your workday when you are clearing out your inbox.
+Go ahead and respond in the moment—if important and urgent—or at the end of your day when clearing out your inbox.

-- Required to respond (e.g. emails from a boss, biz partner, client)— but not today.
-Distance creates perspective.
-If an email doesn’t require a response today, put it in a folder named the day you would like to respond (Monday, Thursday, etc.) then on that day, go into that folder.
+- Required to respond but not today.
+Distance provides perspective.
+If an email doesn’t require a response today, put it in a folder named the day you would like to respond (Monday, Thursday, etc.) Then on that day, go into that folder and respond.
 For example you might want to follow a “morning checklist” that includes “Open today’s email folder.”